 Almonds help neutralize stomach acid; as soon as you experienced heartburn, reach for a small handful to stop the burn.

 When intestinal discomfort sets in, take your thumb and forefinger to the outer portion of the middle of the soles of your feet.
 Firmly massage the area—which reflexology suggests is connected to the colon—for five minutes.
-Your strokes should direct towards the heel.
+Your strokes should direct toward the heel.

 Effective in numbing the stomach wall, the cooling menthol in peppermint oil eases stomach pain and relieves nausea.
 Suck on some peppermints after dinner to ease digestion.